-In Jean-Paul Sartre's opinion, from 1924 to 1968 'Marxism stopped' (in Anderson 1976).
-Perry Anderson notes that after 1920 Marxism started to develop more slowly than non-Marxist culture; moreover, during two decades after WWII the contribution of Western Marxism to creation of its own original economic and political (and let us add, historiosophic) conception as such in terms of fundamental works was next to none (Ibid.).
-Of course it is an exaggeration; however, it is not an excessive one.
+economic and political (and, let us add, historiosophic) conception as such in terms of fundamental works was next to none (Ibid.).
+Of course, it is an exaggeration; however, it is not an excessive one.
 This slowing development was connected, first, with decreasing relevance of revolutionary Marxism in the situation of attenuating revolutionary movements and gradually improving quality of life.
 Second, the Western theorists themselves more or less successfully integrated into capitalist society and got well-paid and honored professor positions.
 Third, this was a reaction to Soviet historical materialism.
 Due to these and other reasons the subject matter of Marxist studies changes and historical materialism becomes not major but marginal sphere of its research.

 It is considered that between the 1920s and 1940s three Marxist theorists - Georg Lukács, Karl Korsch, and Antonio Gramsci - set the main directions for Western Marxism, which generally experienced a crisis while historical materialism went to the periphery of Marxists theorists' interests.
-10 Their main works are devoted to revision of orthodox Marxism and historical materialism as well as of the revolutionary practice in connection with defeats of revolutions and stabilization of capitalism.
+Their main works are devoted to revision of orthodox Marxism and historical materialism as well as of the revolutionary practice in connection with defeats of revolutions and stabilization of capitalism.
 All of them were the leaders of their parties and participated in revolutionary actions (the first two of them also in revolutionary governments).
 That is why their ideas can be comprehended to the full only in the context of their revolutionary activities.
-11

-In the interwar period the Marxist theorists, among which there were many professional revolutionaries, statesmen and workers' leaders, were to a large degree occupied with explanation of delayed revolution and comments on imperialism and also with issues of economic crises.12
+In the interwar period the Marxist theorists, among which there were many professional revolutionaries, statesmen and workers' leaders, were to a large degree occupied with explaining the delay of revolution and comments on imperialism and also with the issues of economic crises.